- Municipal Court

 - You will be required to provide the Court with a working email address and mobile phone number to ensure future successful contact with the Court.

-At your eCourt Appearance, you can:
+At your eCourt Initial Appearance, you can:

 - Enter a plea of GUILTY or NO CONTEST.
-All pleas entered in open eCourt are legal and binding, and defendants have the same rights and responsibilities as if the plea had been entered in traditional open court.
+All pleas entered in open eCourt are legal and binding, and defendants have the same rights and responsibilities as if the plea had been entered in traditional open courtroom.
 Defendants who plead guilty or no contest via the eCourt Appearance have the same opportunities for payment plans, compliance dismissals, driver safety course, or deferred disposition.

 Failure to follow these guidelines will prompt the Court to remove the Defendant from the virtual courtroom until compliance is achieved.